Assurance Wireless

 Once approved, students can get a discount on their phone or internet bill every month.
 It’s $9.25 for most people, but for those living on Tribal lands, the discount jumps to $34.25.
 That’s a lot of money saved over the year—money that can go toward food, school supplies, or other needs.
 [2]

-With Lifeline and Cliq Mobile’s Fixed Wireless Access, students can enjoy stable, high-speed internet access, making it easier to complete assignments, attend virtual classes, and stay connected.
+With Lifeline and Cliq Mobile, students can enjoy affordable internet access, making it easier to complete assignments, attend virtual classes, and stay connected.
 They can finish homework, join virtual classes, and talk to teachers.
 It’s like having a key to a giant online library.
-Back in school, I remember how much easier it was to work on group projects when everyone could stay in touch.
-Lifeline helps make that possible.

 This program isn’t just for students—it helps entire families.
 A working parent can use the phone to talk to their boss, while a student uses the internet for school.
 It’s a way to make sure everyone in the family has what they need to succeed.